Prime Minister of Afghanistan: Islamic State

 After the collapse of Mohammad Najibullah's government, a transitional state was created.
 Thus, the office of prime minister once again played an important role in the history of the nation.

 There was constant friction between the president and the premier during this period.
 The state had collapsed and there was not an effective central government from 1992 until 1996.
 Thus, the position became de facto ceremonial, with little power in what was left of the government.

 Islamic Emirate

 The title was abolished when the Taliban forces of the Islamic Emirate of Afghanistan took over control in 1996.
 The deputy leader of the Taliban was often known as the prime minister throughout its rule.
 With the death of Mohammad Rabbani in 2001, the Taliban decided not to revive the office.

 Until September 1997, the government which the Taliban had ousted, which remained in rebellion until the end of the Taliban rule in 2001, had a prime minister in the government, but the position was abolished.

-On September 7, 2021, the Taliban reinstated the position of prime minister.
+On September 7, 2021, the Taliban reinstated the position of prime minister with the formation of a new interim government.